ossdhaval/mysite/source/while-coding/janssen/janssen-notes.md

 - then grep `grep -nR ' FAILURE' ~/temp/log_server_WithAddingServerCertInJreCAcerts.4.log`
 - first line is summary and last line can be ignored.
 - janssen default labels are [here](https://github.com/organizations/JanssenProject/settings/repository-defaults)
+- In `codeql` and `code quality check` janssen github actions, there is a basic difference.
+While both try to build the project, `CodeQL` builds all dependency projects first and then lastly build current project (see jans-fido).
+Where `code quality check` directly builds current project.
+So, `codeql` project uses freshly built dependency artifacts, while `code quality check` downloads everything form maven repo.
+So if there is a code change that is in master but not reached maven yet, then build might get impact of same.